johnnycistudent/recipe-app/README.md

   * The logic for the pagination was inspired by Shane Muirhead and Heather Olcott's milestone projects.
 I was also inspired by Heather for her delete recipe process, which removed the deleted recipe from the recipe DB but first added it to another back up Database.
   * The recipe cards were inspired by [this demo](https://codepen.io/ahmedhosna95/pen/rZKLgg) on [https://freefrontend.com/css-cards/](https://freefrontend.com/css-cards/).
   * The large button group for the Intro page was taken from Bootsnipp from the following link [https://bootsnipp.com/snippets/GqBjl](https://bootsnipp.com/snippets/GqBjl) and the button styling was made with a button generator at [http://blog.koalite.com/bbg/](http://blog.koalite.com/bbg/)
-  * The logic for the Recommended Section on the Browse All recipes page was taken from MongoDB's documentantion - [Here](https://docs.mongodb.com/manual/tutorial/aggregation-with-user-preference-data/#return-the-five-most-common-likes).
   * I looked to various sources for UX theory and inspiration but mostly returned to [UX Planet](https://uxplanet.org/).